Korea

 Day 1: Seoul’s cultural history

 Our journey began in Seoul, the dynamic capital city.
-Day 1 was all about immersing ourselves in history and culture at Bukchon Hanok Village and Gyengbok Palace.
+Day 1 was all about immersing ourselves in history and culture at Bukchon Hanok Village and Gyeongbok Palace.

 It’s a place where the old and new seamlessly blend, and it served as an incredible introduction to South Korea’s fascinating Joseon Dynasty heritage and national history.